Ezio Capuano

-Ezio "Eziolino" Capuano (born 19 January 1965) is an Italian football coach, currently in charge of club Giugliano.
+Ezio "Eziolino" Capuano (born 19 January 1965) is an Italian football coach.

 Career

 Coach

 Capuano is a head coach with extensive experience in the lower ranks of Italian football, all from and below the third tier, mostly in Southern Italy.
 He started his football activity as coach since the age of 20.

 In September 2010, he was named the new head coach of bottom-placed Belgian top-flight club Eupen, with no points in the first five games under the guidance of Capuano's predecessor.
 In his debut in charge of the club, Capuano guided Eupen to a 0–0 away draw to Zulte Waregem, the first point in top-flight history for the club.
 This was followed by a home loss at the hands of Germinal Beerschot and a sound 4–0 defeat at Club Brugge's home.
 On 24 September, Capuano and his whole coaching staff announced their immediate resignation from the club.
 On 1 November he was announced as new head coach of Lega Pro Prima Divisione side Paganese, a club he had already managed during the 2008–09 season.

 He has been the head coach of Fondi, since 17 January 2012 until 18 December 2012, when he resigned.

 In July 2013, he was introduced as the new head coach of the newly promoted Lega Pro Seconda Divisione club Casertana.
 However, his time at Casertana was relatively short-lived, as he was fired after only three games in charge.

 Capuano returned to management in June 2014 as the new head coach of Arezzo; the club, originally scheduled to play in the amateur Serie D league at the time of Capuano's appointment, was then admitted to Lega Pro to fill a vacancy.
 He guided the team to safety in its first season, with a squad mainly composed of loans and emergency signings, and was offered a two-year extension by the end of the season.